iulianwebdev/simple-chat/Readme.md

-# Meower - Twitter for Cats
+# Simple chat socket.io demo

-A basic twitter clone built to demonstrate the full stack 🥞 (client, server, database).
+A basic chat like functionality with socket.io and mongodb 🥞 (client, server, database).

 With the following features:

 * Simple socket.io implementation for node.js
+* Saving state in MongoDb

 ## Steps